faizorithm/dev/README.md

 🔗‍️Features
-- Light/Dark mode toggle (CSS variables)
+- Light/Dark mode toggle (CSS variables).
-- Improved typography with a custom pirate font for the title
+- Improved typography with a custom pirate font for the title.
-- Crimson/gold/black theme styling
+- Crimson/gold/black theme styling.

 🔍Technology Platforms Used
-- HTML5 template code
+- HTML5 template code.
-- HTML structure and semantic layout
+- HTML structure and semantic layout.
 - External CSS file for page layout and themes.
 - JavaScript for interactivity and theme switching.
-- Debugging using browser DevTools
+- Debugging using browser DevTools.

 ✍️Project Takeaways
-- Helped me structure a simple front
+- Helped me structure a simple front.
 - Applied styles to different elements and tested the site in the default browser.
 - How to debug and inspect elements using developer tools.
 - Formed an original project through a guided learning exercise.